 lonax.units = 'degree east'

-Note that we are using cdms.createAxis()
+Note that we are using cdms.createAxis() function to create a dimension axis.

 Next, create a hypothetical pressure purturbation: